"A little nonsense now and then is relished by the wisest men."

 - "Playfulness" that ignores boundaries

 The jerk sides with distance and control.
-Laughter becomes a shield, keeping emotions out while pretending to be involved.
-The sharp edge of the joke deflects vulnerability.
+Laughter becomes a shield, keeping real emotions out while parading a façade of superiority.
+The sharp edge of the Jerk's mischief deflects vulnerability, while he pretends to be "too cool".

 Passive Shadow: The Grump